Skip to main content

 How do I prep for my massage appointment?

 Always make sure you are properly hydrated.
 Please know that eating right before a massage appointment may make you uncomfortable.
-Please always try to use the restroom before arriving for your massage.
+Using the restroom before your session time is a helpful hint.

 What is included in my session time?

-Your session consists of massage, time for you to dress and undress and time to communicate with the therapist to make sure your massage truly customized to you.
+Your scheduled session consists of time for you to dress and undress, time to communicate and customize your massage with your therapist, and massage therapy.

 Should I talk during my massage session?

 If you’d like to chat during your massage, go right ahead!
-The important thing to remember is that your treatment is all about you.
+The important thing to remember is that your treatment is all about your relaxation and recovery.
 We do our best to create a tranquil experience for our clients.
 Many therapists discourage talking in the hope that you will let your mind relax and your body heal, allowing outside stresses to be forgotten, if even for a moment.
-In many instances, clients start off talking, and as the massage progresses, enter a quiet state of relaxation.
+In many instances, clients start off talking, and as the massage progresses, enter a quiet state of relaxation- or even nap!

 When should I not get a massage?

 Massage therapy is also great during pregnancy, but you may want to consult your healthcare provider before doing so.
-Please also schedule the “prenatal massage” so our therapist will be prepared and able to treat you and your little one with the best of care.
-Most prenatal massage will be performed sideline.
+Please be sure to schedule the “prenatal massage” so our therapist will be prepared, able to prep the table, and treat you and your little one with the best of care.
 Also, be sure to fill out the appropriate consent form for your prenatal massage appointment.

 Do I need to tip my therapist?